 Nginx Proxy Manager (npm but not)

 NPM provides functionalities such as proxying the services, acquiring Letsencrypt certifications automatically, etc. We are going to use this service to mimic the Kubernetes Ingress.

 After installation, if by following the setup guide, the service will be available under port 81.

 It should be noted that NPM doesn't support MySQL version 8.x.
-A workaround for this is to use sqlite as database.
+A workaround for this is to use SQLite as the database.

 Proxying the service

-The configuration is rather simple, given to the example above.
+The configuration is rather simple, given the example above.
 SSL certifications could be enabled from the SSL tab.
-With options of uploading certification manually or acquire new certification from Letsencrypt.
-This should be useful for exposing the service to public.
+With options of uploading certification manually or acquiring new certification from Letsencrypt.
+This should be useful for exposing the service to the public.